3scale/porta/INSTALL.md

 make bash
 ```

-All the source and dependencies for this project will be in place, making possible to run porta and the tests from inside the container.
+All the source and dependencies for this project will be in place, making it possible to run porta and the tests from inside the container.
 See [Run Porta](#run-porta)

 ## Manual setup on Mac OS X (10.13)